This post contains affiliate links. We may earn a commission when you purchase through our links, at no extra cost to you.

 Frequently Asked Questions

-Can a mini PC handle video calls on Zoom or Teams without lag?
+Can a mini PC handle Zoom or Teams calls without lag?

-All five mini PCs on this list handle video calls comfortably.
-Modern video conferencing applications use hardware encoding for video compression, which is supported by the integrated GPUs in all listed processors.
-CPU usage during a typical video call is low enough that other applications run without impact.
+Yes.
+All five mini PCs here handle video conferencing without issue.
+Modern conferencing apps use hardware-accelerated video encoding built into the processor’s integrated GPU.
+CPU load during a typical call is low enough that other applications run in parallel without noticeable impact.

-Do I still need a laptop if I buy a mini PC for my home office?
+Do I still need a laptop if I buy a mini PC for home?

-A mini PC is a stationary device — it doesn’t travel with you.
-For workers who are entirely home-based, a mini PC can replace a laptop entirely when paired with the right peripherals.
-For hybrid workers who work from different locations, the mini PC complements rather than replaces a laptop.
+A mini PC is stationary — it doesn’t travel.
+For fully home-based workers, it can replace a laptop entirely when paired with the right peripherals.
+For hybrid workers, it complements rather than replaces a laptop: the mini PC handles the heavy desk work, the laptop handles mobility.

-How do I connect a mini PC to my external monitors?
+How do I connect a mini PC to my monitors?

 Is 16GB or 32GB RAM better for remote work?

-Can I use a mini PC with my existing keyboard, mouse, and monitors?
+Can I use my existing keyboard, mouse, and monitors?

 Detailed Reviews